Esther Jolobala: Political career

 During her tenure in parliament, Jolobala has served an advocate for the improvement of Malawi's infrastructure and roads.
 In December 2018, Jolobala alleged that the DPP government was prioritizing road projects in DPP constituencies in spite of failing infrastructure in the rest of the country.
 In 2021, she stated that the Nayuchi-Nsanama road had become so heavily damaged that residents were forced to rely on a twice-a-week train in order to conduct business or to receive healthcare, as even ambulances were unable to traverse the road.
 Jolobala supported a 2022 emergency power restoration bill which allowed the government to borrow funds from the International Development Association in order to repair the Kapichira Hydroelectric Power Station, which had been damaged by Tropical Storm Ana.
 Later that year, she sided with the Malawi Congress Party government regarding immigration, stating that an influx of unskilled foreign nationals were taking jobs from Malawian workers.
 During her tenure, Jolobala has also supported increasing the number of polling places in rural constituencies, and advocated for the removal of a surtax on internet services, stating that the tax makes internet unaffordable for a majority of Malawians.

 Jolobala is also a prominent opponent of the persecution of albinos.
 She has decried attacks and kidnappings of albinos, and criticized the Malawi Police Service for delayed or limited responses to crimes against albinos.
 In 2016, she introduced a bill which would increase the penalties of crimes against albinos, though the bill was not ultimately drafted by the Ministry of Justice.

 On 9 December 2019, during an argument with a Machinga District Commissioner regarding the distribution of water pumps, Jolobala grabbed the commissioner by the necktie and forced him against a wall.
 Jolobala was arrested and charged with breaching the peace the following day.
+In 2024, Jolobala was the UDF's spokesperson.
+Later that year, she gave a speech criticizing President Lazarus Chakwera, accusing him of ignoring the rule of law and stating that political interference was undermining Malawi's institutions.

+She was re-elected for Machinga East in 2025.